Trending News

 We all know Mulan, the story of the young, brave girl who disguises as a man during a battle in order to save her ailing father from serving in the Imperial Army?
 Disney's live-action 2020 remake of Mulan would’ve treated you at the theatre, but instead, it got moved to Disney+.
 It was one of the first movies whose release was impacted due to the lockdown.

-The release date was being pushed – an exercise that happened several times – in the hopes that the pandemic will be controlled soon.
+The release date was being pushed, an exercise that happened several times, in the hopes that the pandemic will be controlled soon.
 But in the US, the opening of the theatres seems like a distant wish, so Disney decided to release it on a video-on-demand basis.

 Christopher Nolan’s Tenet would’ve had a very different journey

 Just like other Nolan movies, Tenet’s plot was also kept under wraps.
 From the trailers, we knew the movie had a lot to do with inversion, not time travel.
-It also touches upon the lack of determinism in quantum theory & explains that catastrophic situations offer alternatives that can change the whole story.
+It also touches upon the lack of determinism in quantum theory and explains that catastrophic situations offer alternatives that can change the whole story.

 It’s not just the movie halls